flower-org/FlowerNet/Nuances of installation - name resolution - local infra.md

 For additional security we can also employ a policy with which we prohibit direct access by IP, but that's really niche.

-If we, on the other hand, want to run our proxy as a gateway to our infrastructure, we may either ignore those ranges, allowing connections to be made to any address, or actively whitelist those ranges, prohibiting our clients to connect to anything but the local services.
+If we, on the other hand, want to run our proxy as a gateway to our infrastructure, we may either ignore those ranges, allowing connections to be made to any address, or actively allow those ranges, prohibiting our clients to connect to anything but the local services.
 For gateway use case it's also important to be able to resolve local names properly, more on that in `Chapter 2`.